orchard-dwee/s.mplplyr/README.md

 And that's it!
 Nice and simple.
 I hope you enjoy.

-[^1]: Grab the FlaUI Inspector.
+[^1]: If you're messing about with FlaUI you should grab the Inspector.
 You'll be glad you did.